Zoning and Land Acreage Restrictions

 As you indicated, one of your options might be to reduce the size of your property.
 However, in some cases this might be impossible.
 Some local municipalities have minimum lot size requirements.
 If your town or county has a minimum lot size of 5 acres, you’d be out of luck.

 If you’re able to reduce the acreage of your lot you may have other legal challenges.
 Of the many legal obstacles you may encounter, a big one might be subdivision ordinances and subdivision requirements.
-In an effort to regulate local land uses, many municipalities have ordinances that require owners of land to obtain accurate surveys of their land, along with water flow studies, before they permit the subdivision of large lots.
-In some cases these local requirements might even include the review of what you propose and their approval of your division.
+In an effort to regulate local land uses, many municipalities have ordinances that require owners of land to obtain accurate surveys of their land.
+You may also need a water flow study before they permit the subdivision of large lots.
+In some cases, these local requirements will require a review and approval of your property division.

 If you’re able to overcome these obstacles or they don’t exist in your area, you could transfer that land to your neighbor.
 Your attorney could obtain a legal description from your surveyor to convey to your neighbor the necessary acreage.
 You, in turn, would need to make sure that the local real estate taxing authority thereafter taxes your neighbor for that acreage.